leon332157/leon332157.github.io/content/writeups/umass-ctf-2024/magic-conch/index.md

 - After the CTF ended I spoke to the author of the challange and realized that many people may have just cheesed the flag by sending all As and Bs.
 - I also realized that my dump may have been slightly off because my Ghidra was not able to load the symbols correctly.
-- This is one of the only challanges I did, althought I hit unfortunate roadblocks, I was able to pull thru.
+- This is one of the only challanges I did, althought I hit roadblocks, I was able to pull thru.

 </details>